 The Aurelian's Withdrawal from Dacia took place in 271. circa 271–275 AD.

-Who won the Aurelian's Withdrawal from Dacia?
+What was the outcome of the Aurelian's Withdrawal from Dacia?

 What was the significance of the Aurelian's Withdrawal from Dacia?